 All respondents understood the intent of the DCP 209 change.
 One DNO respondent advised that this change supports Ofgem’s policy intent as set out in its decisions on Tackling Theft of Electricity in relation to reducing losses.

 Another respondent highlighted a concern that the intent had been watered down in regards to sections “3.4 (focused on one scenario), 3.5 (honest customers) and 3.6 (illegal abstraction) of the consultation document”.
 It should be noted that the intent of the change proposal is to improve communications with unregistered customers, set out processes for managing unregistered customers (up to, but excluding the registration process itself) and set out, where necessary, new obligations on parties.
 The intent of DCP 209 does not include the end-to-end management of Theft in Conveyance cases.
-However, the working group recognised that there are more tricky cases of unregistered customers, including ones involving unauthorised connections and that such cases would require the DNO to investigate and work to put the connection on a safe and normalised basis, including to provide an MPAN, before a registration would be possible.
+However, the Working Group recognised that there are more tricky cases of unregistered customers, including ones involving unauthorised connections and that such cases would require the DNO to investigate and work to put the connection on a safe and normalised basis, including to provide an MPAN, before a registration would be possible.

 It should also be noted that clause 3.3 of the proposed legal text legal recognises that some cases of unregistered customers may involve more complex issues including ones involving un-authorised connections i.e. ‘Where an instance of an Unregistered Customer also involves a connection that has been improperly modified, for example by an unauthorised contractor or unknown third party, Distributors or Suppliers (as applicable) may deem it appropriate to apply the provisions of Schedule 23 Revenue Protection Code of Practice rather than this Schedule…’

-The Working Group noted that although the intent of this change is to set out a process for managing unregistered consumers, the draft legal text, template letters and tracking schedule are written at a high level and do not cover every scenario.
+The Working Group noted that although the intent of this change is to set out a process for managing unregistered customers, the draft legal text, template letters and tracking schedule are written at a high level and do not cover every scenario.
 This is to provide flexibility for Parties to fulfill the proposed new obligations.
 The Working Group agreed to draft additional template letters for communicating with unregistered customers in different scenarios.
 The proposed template letters are best practice and are not intended to cover an exhaustive list of scenarios that Parties may encounter.
 It is expected that DNOs will modify the template letters for their own use and on a case by case basis.

 Question 2: Are you supportive of the principles of the DCP 209?